glFusion/testimonials/README.md

  * Email notification to moderators on new submissions
  * Email notification to user when testimonial is approved
  * Modern user interface for displaying testimonials - automatically trims long testimonials with More / Hide button to toggle viewing full testimonial
  * Random block to automatically display testimonials
+ * glFusion Centerblock support to showcase your testimonials

 ### System Requirements